 Respect for Human Rights, Protection of the Privacy and Confidentiality of the Personal Information of Clinical Trial Participants, and Assurance of Reliability in Clinical Trials

-Astellas conducts clinical trials to assess the efficacy and safety of new drug candidates in patients under the Declaration of Helsinki, Good Clinical Practice (GCP), and applicable laws and regulations with full consideration to protecting human rights and the privacy and confidentiality of clinical trial participants’ personal information.
-Clinical study protocols developed by Astellas are evaluated and approved for ethical acceptability and scientific validity by internal and external evaluation committees.
+Astellas conducts clinical trials to assess the efficacy and safety of new medicinal products and other treatment candidates in patients while adhering to the Declaration of Helsinki, Good Clinical Practice (GCP), and applicable laws and regulations.
+Astellas prioritizes the protection of human rights, privacy and confidentiality of clinical trial participants’ personal information.
+Clinical trial protocols developed by Astellas are evaluated and approved for ethical acceptability and scientific validity by internal and external evaluation committees.

-In conducting clinical trials, Astellas confirms that clinical trial participants have provided informed consent, having received a full explanation of the purpose and methods of the trial, its expected benefits and disadvantages, matters related to compensation for health impairment and other details.
-Moreover, we regularly implement education and training for employees and staff members involved in clinical trials, and monitor medical institutions that perform clinical trials to ensure full GCP compliance.
+In conducting clinical trials, Astellas confirms that clinical trial participants have provided informed consent, having received a full explanation of the purpose and methods of the trial, its expected benefits, potential risks and other details.
+Moreover, we regularly implement education and training for employees and staff members involved in developing and operationalizing Astellas-sponsored clinical trials, and monitor medical institutions that perform clinical trials to ensure full GCP compliance.

 In addition, we protect the privacy and confidentiality of the personal information of clinical trial participants by managing trial data appropriately.
-Periodic assessments are also made to check that any outsourced clinical trials are conducted in accordance with the same standards.
+Periodic assessments are also conducted to ensure that any outsourced clinical trials are conducted in accordance with the same high standards.

 Disclosure of information on clinical trials and trial results

-Astellas registers clinical trials, posts clinical trial information, and discloses clinical trial results.
-Astellas provides patient-level data that have been anonymized in accordance with applicable laws and regulations through an external website*2 to those scientists and healthcare professionals requesting it in the case that review panel consisting of third party experts evaluates and approves the request based on scientific usefulness and scientist eligibility.
-In addition to disclosing summaries of clinical trial findings from phase 1-4 interventional studies after the approval or discontinuation of the study so that healthcare professionals and the public can confirm them via the clinical trial results website(s), these website(s) also give patients access to plain language summaries of study results prepared for non-experts*3.
+Astellas registers clinical trials, posts clinical trial information, and discloses clinical trial results to public database.
+Astellas provides anonymized patient-level data in accordance with applicable laws and regulations through an external website*2 to those scientists and healthcare professionals requesting it in the case that a review panel consisting of third-party experts evaluates and approves the request based on scientific usefulness and scientist eligibility.
+In addition Astellas discloses summaries of clinical trial findings from phase 1 through 4 interventional trials after Health Authority approval of medicinal product or discontinuation of the medicinal product development so that healthcare professionals and the public can view them via the clinical trial results website(s)*3.
+These website(s) also give patients access to plain language summaries of trial results prepared for non-experts*3.

 *1 For details, please visit the following website: